comhendrik/ShopApp/README.md

 Download (all commands are marked with ' '):<br/>
 1. Download it via Github and open the ShopApp.xcodeproj file in Xcode.
-2. Change the bundle Identifier to the desired name and make sure to the select a developer account.
+2. Change the bundle Identifier to the desired name and make sure to select a developer account.
 3. Create a Firebase Project on https://console.firebase.google.com without Analytics.
 4. Add the iOS Application to Firebase.
 Follow the given instructions on Firebase to add it via the Swift Package Manager (More Information: https://firebase.google.com/docs/ios/installation-methods).
 You can ignore the step with the Initialization code.
 5. Use the packages FirebaseAuth, FirebaseFirestore, FirebaseStorage.